Updated: November 2, 2017

 Located in Cordillera Region specifically Ampucao, Itogon, Benguet is Mt.
 Ulap.
 Mt.
 Ulap was new to tourists and mountaineers since it was newly opened to the public last October 2015.
-As months passed, it gained popularity to wanderlusts and zealous hikers because it features pine ridges, grasslands, and exquisite scenic views of some parts of Cordillera, Mt.
+As months passed, it gained popularity with wanderlusts and zealous hikers because it features pine ridges, grasslands, and exquisite scenic views of some parts of Cordillera, Mt.
 Sto.
-Tomas and Philex Mines.
+Tomas, and Philex Mines.

 Browsing and checking my Facebook, I saw some posts of my friends about their Mt.
 Ulap adventures so we decided to go too.
 Fortunately, it was the best time to go since ending the month of January with an adventure would be exciting.

-Hiking wasn’t a new experience for me, so I did the usual stuff- woke up early, eat enough breakfast and prepare.
-Hiking shoes, wicking t-shirt, quick-drying pants, sun-shielding hat, packed lunch, snacks, water bottles, insect repellent, bag for collecting trash, outdoor journal and camera.
+Hiking wasn’t a new experience for me, so I did the usual stuff- wake up early, eat enough breakfast, and prepare.
+Hiking shoes, wicking t-shirt, quick-drying pants, sun-shielding hat, packed lunch, snacks, water bottles, insect repellent, bag for collecting trash, outdoor journal, and camera.
 All set.
 I am ready to conquer Mt.
 Ulap.

 The jeepney took us to the Barangay Hall where the registration for the trail takes place.
 Upon registration, they assigned us our tour guide, Elvira.

 We walked through a concrete way before starting our hike, at that moment we got to know Elvira.
 At the age of 18, she was a tour guide since Mt.
-Ulap opened, she was only there on Sundays because she’s studying in Baguio.
+Ulap opened, she was only there on Sundays because she was studying in Baguio.

-Just after 30 minutes of hike we felt exhausted.
-We need a place to regain our stamina because there are a lot of uphill assaults and narrow trails which measured our endurance, so we decided to take a rest in the rock formations we saw.
+Just after 30 minutes of hike, we felt exhausted.
+We needed a place to regain our stamina because there were a lot of uphill assaults and narrow trails that measured our endurance, so we decided to take a rest in the rock formations we saw.

-It was tiring but we knew we were just starting the cold breeze of air helped a lot.
-After an hour hike in the pine trees and forests, we saw a clear view.
+It was tiring but we knew we were just starting the cold breeze of the air helped a lot.
+After an hour’s hike in the pine trees and forests, we saw a clear view.
 No pine trees.
 No rocky roads.
 No slippery trails, just the grasses.
-It’s like a grass field with few trees that you can count in your hands.
+It’s like a grass field with few trees that you can count on your hands.

 After some time, a more captivating view of Mt.
 Sto.
 Tomas was seen.